-Shopify is an excellent platform when it comes to providing smooth mobile user experience.
-Every theme you can find in on Shopify store is fully responsive, meaning that it adapts to the screen size of the device on which it is rendered.
+Shopify is an excellent platform when it comes to providing a smooth mobile user experience.
+Every theme you can find on a Shopify store is fully responsive, meaning that it adapts to the screen size of the device on which it is rendered.

 The good news is that you can avoid all those troubles if you follow the essential guidelines we’ve prepared for you.